 Here are some other tips to get you onto the healthy eating track:

 Remove all the foods in your house that will tempt you to eat badly.
-We discuss this in more detail in week 1 of the online Banting program.
 Don’t think that your willpower is strong enough because sometimes this won’t be the case and you will end up tucking into the cheat food and more often than not land up berating yourself, which will make you feel even worse.

 It’s safe to assume that most of us overindulged over the festive season.
 By deciding to drink healthier options (with water being the best option) instead, you are choosing to be kinder to your body.
 Alcohol puts a strain on many organs, and also lowers inhibitions, which makes it that much harder to stick to resolutions or goals.
 If you choose to drink alcohol rather go for spirits like whiskey and vodka with water or soda, instead of heavily sugared drinks.
 It’s easy to convince yourself that the goals aren’t as important as you thought they were or that you will start again tomorrow.
 But, putting it off is not doing you any favours.

 As the saying goes, “if you fail to plan you plan to fail”.
 Planning is key, especially when it comes to forming new healthy eating habits.
 If your job keeps you on the move a lot – try and prepare meals that are easy to eat on the go.
 If you know that you will be getting home late and will be too tired to cook, rather get the dinner prep underway before you leave for work in the morning.

 Sometimes you might be in the situation where you absolutely have to eat on the run – choosing a meal with 5g or less of carbs per 100g is best, but also take into consideration what the carbs are made of i.e. corn starch, wheat, etc. Even a bag or package of veggies or a sachet of soup can contain many nasties.